175cm Is How Many Feet

 Q: Which system is better?

 A: The metric system is generally considered superior due to its decimal nature and ease of conversion between units.
-In real terms, its simplicity fosters better communication and fewer errors in scientific and engineering fields.
-Still, the imperial system's continued use in some countries reflects entrenched practices and cultural factors But it adds up..
+Its simplicity fosters better communication and fewer errors in scientific and engineering fields.
+That said, the imperial system's continued use in some countries reflects entrenched practices and cultural factors Worth keeping that in mind..

 Q: Are online converters accurate?

 A: Most reputable online converters use accurate conversion factors and algorithms.
-On the flip side, it's always wise to understand the underlying principles and double-check the results, particularly for critical applications.
+Still, it's always wise to understand the underlying principles and double-check the results, particularly for critical applications.

 Q: How can I improve my skills in unit conversion?